prabushitha/simple-java-middleware/Readme.md

+# Simple Java Middleware
+To request services from different servers

+Example Service : Using python

-*** Instructions
+## Instructions
-* 1. Run python server in services directory using python 2
+1. Run python server in services directory using python 2
+    ```

-... python2 addservice.py
+    python2 addservice.py
+    ```

-* 2. run Client using java.
+2. run Client using java.
 You need to set 2 parameters as arguments
+    ```

-... java Client 10 20
+    java Client 10 20
+    ```